-The Impacts of Making Pre-K Count and High 5s on Kindergarten Outcomes
+The Impacts of Making Pre-K Count and High 5s on Third-Grade Outcomes

 Children who received two years of early math enrichment in New York City had improved math test scores in third grade.
 The size of the effect is equivalent to closing about 40 percent of the achievement gap between children from families with low incomes and their peers from families with higher incomes.